commandus/logger-huffman/README.md

 The payload is decompressed and decoded according to the logger version 4 specification.

+The logger passes the measurement time, the serial number of the plume (unique within a year), the year it was manufactured (since 2000), and the temperature in degrees Celsius temperature in an array.
+The array size is 1..28.

+The thermometer bus voltages and the battery voltage are also transmitted.

 This library is a part of [lorawan-network-server](https://github.com/commandus/lorawan-network-server).

 Clone [logger-huffman](https://github.com/commandus/logger-huffman) repository: